MichaelBell/rp2040-doom/README.md

 ## whd_gen

-`doom1.whx` is includd in this repository, otherwise you need to build `whd_gen` using the regular native build instructions above.
+`doom1.whx` is included in this repository, otherwise you need to build `whd_gen` using the regular native build instructions above.

 To generate a WHX file (you must use this to convert DOOM1.WAD to run on a 2M Raspberry Pi Pico)